junliu724515/org-analyzer/messages/data-dictionary.generate.md

 User %s not found.

-# error.wrongProfile
+# error.objectNotSupported

-Please avoid using user %s with System Administrator profile
+SObject: %s is not supported, please use --exclude-objects flag (comma separated) skip it

 # flags.name.summary